$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Method

-\textbf{Class-Conditional Conformal Prediction.} The SCP achieves the marginal guarantee but may neglect the coverage of some classes, especially on class-imbalanced datasets~(\cite{angelopoulos2021gentle}).
-Class-Conditional Conformal Prediction (CCCP) targets class-balanced coverage under the user-chosen class error rate $\alpha^y$, $\forall y \in \{1,...,M\}$.
-It means every class $y$ has at least $1-\alpha^y$ probability of being included in the prediction set when the label is $y$.
-Hence, the prediction sets satisfying Eq.~\ref{eq:class_balanced_guarantee} are effectively fair with respect to all classes, even the very rare ones.
+\textbf{Class-Conditional Conformal Prediction.} The SCP achieves the marginal guarantee but may neglect the coverage of some classes, especially on class-imbalanced datasets~\cite{angelopoulos2021gentle}.
+Class-Conditional Conformal Prediction (CCCP) targets class-balanced coverage under the user-chosen class error rate $\alpha^y$, $\forall y \in \{1,..., M\}$:

+Every class $y$ has at least $1-\alpha^y$ probability of being included in the prediction set when the label is $y$.
+Hence, the prediction sets satisfying Eq.~\ref{eq:class_balanced_guarantee} are effectively fair to all classes, even the rare ones.